-For example, the contractor might be paid a fee plus the actual, direct costs incurred.
-Alternatively, it might be calculated as a percentage of work complete, by reference to the contractor’s tender.
+For example, the contractor might be paid a fee plus the actual direct costs incurred.
+Alternatively, it might be calculated as a percentage of work completed, by reference to the contractor’s tender.
 Or it may be that a schedule of agreed rates will apply.

-Similarly, the letter might cap the value of the amount the principal might be required to be pay under the letter, or it may be left uncapped.
+Similarly, the letter may cap the value of the amount the principal might be required to pay under the letter, or it may be left uncapped.

 Whatever the arrangement is, it should be described in the letter.
 This will minimise the potential for disputes later, regardless of whether the project proceeds or the formal contract is finalised.